 Glazed with intention

 Glazing is where science meets chaos.
 It takes time, control, and learning the hard way.
-Each piece is dipped in dinnerware-safe, lead-free glaze, making it smooth, sealed, and one of a kind.
+Food-contact surfaces are sealed with dinnerware-safe, lead-free glaze, while other areas may vary.
+Check the item description for details.

 Hotter than hell